 The idea of getting ahead in their classes might sound impossible to students.
 As much as they might realize that part of the reason they are struggling is because they are constantly reacting (rather than pro-acting), they often don’t feel like they have time to get ahead.
 Instead of listening to lectures with sense of familiarity and engagement, students end up frantically taking notes.
 To help your kids learn how to be in a primed “ready state” in class, try this preview technique to get a … [Read more...]

 Welcome to our Ad-Free Education Blog for Tutors, Teachers and Parents

 Weekly posts on educational topics, how-to-teach tips, parenting advice, kids health and more.
-Subscribe to the newsletter (on the left or below on mobile) for education blog updates by School Is Easy Tutoring.
+Subscribe to the newsletter (on the left or below on mobile) for education blog updates by School is Easy Tutoring.

-See other articles in this series: Teaching kids how to start a newspaper (1): understanding the fundamentals of media Teaching kids how to start a newspaper (2): the elements of a news story Teaching kids how to start a newspaper (3): learning to write news copy (part 1) Teaching kids how to start a newspaper (3): learning to write news copy (part 2) Teaching kids how to start a newspaper (4): learning to research and identify sources of information Teaching kids … [Read more...]
+See our other articles on this series below: Teaching kids how to start a newspaper (1): understanding the fundamentals of media Teaching kids how to start a newspaper (2): the elements of a news story Teaching kids how to start a newspaper (3): learning to write news copy (part 1) Teaching kids how to start a newspaper (3): learning to write news copy (part 2) Teaching kids how to start a newspaper (4): learning to research and identify sources of information Teaching kids … [Read more...]